Shindeakshay321/Google-Cloud-Platform-GCP-Associate-Cloud-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Open the IAM &amp; admin console to review IAM policies for Cloud Spanner roles.
 - [ ] Go to the Stackdriver Monitoring console and review information for Cloud Spanner.
 - [x] Go to the Stackdriver Logging console, review admin activity logs, and filter them for Cloud Spanner IAM roles.

+To find out when users were added to Cloud Spanner Identity Access Management (IAM) roles on your Google Cloud Platform (GCP) project, you should:

+- [4] Go to the Stackdriver Logging console, review admin activity logs, and filter them for Cloud Spanner IAM roles.

+Here’s why this option is correct:

+- **Stackdriver Logging**: Stackdriver Logging captures admin activity logs, which include events related to changes in IAM roles and permissions within your GCP project.

+- **Reviewing Admin Activity Logs**: Within Stackdriver Logging, you can filter logs specifically for changes related to Cloud Spanner IAM roles.
+This allows you to see when users were added or removed from IAM roles associated with Cloud Spanner.

+- **Other Options Explained**:
+  - **Option 1 (Cloud Spanner Console)**: This console is primarily for managing Cloud Spanner databases and instances, not for reviewing IAM role changes.
+  - **Option 2 (IAM & admin console)**: While the IAM & admin console allows you to manage IAM policies, it does not provide a direct view of when changes were made historically.
+  - **Option 3 (Stackdriver Monitoring)**: Stackdriver Monitoring is focused on monitoring and alerting for system performance, not for reviewing historical IAM changes.

+Therefore, **Option 4** is the correct choice for reviewing when users were added to Cloud Spanner IAM roles by accessing admin activity logs through Stackdriver Logging.

 **[⬆ Back to Top](#table-of-contents)**